carlosperez/vim-settings/README.md

 - Sass, LESS, Stylus, Nunjucks and Handlebars syntax highlighting
 - Nerd-tree with a familiar `CTRL-K, CTRL-B` trigger for Sublime users!
 - `CTRL-P` to fuzzy find files a-la `CMD-T` in Sublime
-- A not horrific colorscheme that is similar enough to the Sublime Monokai theme
 - Pathogen for easy Vim plugin additions
 - A simple `.bash_profile` that highlights the current branch of a git repo
 - Turns on spellcheck and wordwrap (YES, WORDWRAP, DEAL WITH IT) on MarkDown files